 CSE: A Local Issue

-While it is still very early days, the CSE Institute has recruited a highly accomplished and dedicated Board of Advisors, attorneys, judges, survivors, advocates, and other professionals with deep knowledge, understanding and experience of combating commercial sexual exploitation.
+Since the Fall of 2014, the CSE Institute has recruited and retained a highly accomplished and dedicated Board of Advisors.
+This Board includes attorneys, judges, survivors, advocates, and other professionals, each of which has profound knowledge, understanding, and experience in combating commercial sexual exploitation.

-As the academic year progresses, the CSE Institute is currently seeking partners – both individuals and organizations – who are interested in supporting our work to address commercial sexual exploitation.
+As we progress into the future, the CSE Institute is currently seeking additional partners – both individuals and organizations – who are interested in supporting our work in addressing commercial sexual exploitation.